 It is impossible to imagine having an RV without a proper holding tank.
-Doing so would mean that an RV’s kitchen and bathroom will be of no use.
-Typically, an RV has two types of holding tanks: the first one simply stores freshwater, and the other holding tank stores wastewater.
+Doing so would mean an RV’s kitchen and bathroom would be useless.
+Typically, an RV has two holding tank types: the first stores freshwater, and the other holding tank stores wastewater.

 RV Holding Tank Types

-Before speaking about the sizes of RV holding tank, one has to understand that 3 different holding systems are present in an RV and they have their purposes.
+Before speaking about the sizes of RV holding tanks, one must understand that three different holding systems exist in an RV and have their purposes.

 Black Water Tank

-400;”>Water that is flushed from the toilet is stored safely in a wastewater tank known as the black water tank
+Water flushed from the toilet is stored safely in a wastewater tank known as the black water tank.

 Grey Water Tank